xpring-eng/XpringKit/README.md

 ## Installation

-XpringKit utilizes two components to access the Xpring platform.
+XpringKit utilizes two components to access the Xpring platform:
 1) The XpringKit client side library (This library)
 2) A server side component that handles requests from this library and proxies them to an XRP node.